uperl/File-ShareDir-Dist/README.md

     versions of Perl.
 As of this writing that means Perl 5.26 and 5.24.
 In the future, we `may` add dependencies on modules that are not part of the Perl core on older Perls.

-- Works in your development tree
+- Works in your development tree.

     Uses the huristic, for determining if you are in a development tree, and if so, uses the common convention to find the directory named `share`.
 If you are using a relative path in `@INC`,